SirZeck/PassVault/README.md

 ## Acknowledgments

-- This project is inspired by common password managers like Keepass
+- This project is inspired by [John Crickett's Coding Challenges](https://codingchallenges.fyi/challenges/challenge-password-manager)